Academic Integrity Update

 - For intercollege programs, the Dean of the College (UP), the Associate Dean for Policy and Planning, or the Vice President for Commonwealth Campuses or his or her designee responsible for approving the course instructor for the course in which the alleged violation occurred will determine and manage the appropriate Academic Integrity procedures.

-- These responsibilities will include communicating with the Office of Student Conduct or Student Conduct designee and the sanction review process, when applicable.
+- These responsibilities will include communicating with the Office of Student Accountability and Conflict Response or Student Accountability and Conflict Response designee and the sanction review process, when applicable.

 Students Enrolled in Other Credit-bearing Activities or Programs:

-- Students enrolled in other Penn State credit-bearing academic activities or programs (e.g. World Campus, Continuing Education, Cooperative Education, internships, study abroad programs, etc.) are subject to the University Academic Integrity Policy as implemented by Associate Dean for Policy and Planning who has academic responsibility for the program, course or activity.
+- Students enrolled in other Penn State credit-bearing academic activities or programs (e.g. World Campus, Center for Workforce and Career Development, Cooperative Education, internships, study abroad programs, etc.) are subject to the University Academic Integrity Policy as implemented by Associate Dean for Policy and Planning who has academic responsibility for the program, course or activity.

 - The Associate Dean for Policy and Planning is responsible for forming Academic Integrity Committees and seeing that students and faculty have ready access to such bodies.
-He/she is also responsible for seeing that all cases are reported to the Office of Student Conduct.
-The specific information reported to Student Conduct should include: a) a copy of the signed Academic Integrity Form, and b) other supporting documents that were established or reviewed while managing the case.
+He/she is also responsible for seeing that all cases are reported to the Office of Student Accountability and Conflict Response.
+The specific information reported to Student Accountability and Conflict Response should include: a) a copy of the signed Academic Integrity Form, and b) other supporting documents that were established or reviewed while managing the case.

-- The Office of Student Conduct alone is responsible for the central record keeping and disclosing of student disciplinary records at the University, including academic dishonesty cases.
-Student Conduct will disclose student disciplinary records of academic dishonesty to third parties when those records include University-level disciplinary sanctions assigned by the Office of Student Conduct.
-The Office of Student Conduct will disclose student discipline record information to third parties in accordance with federal law (FERPA) and the University policy on managing Student Discipline Records.
+- The Office of Student Accountability and Conflict Response alone is responsible for the central record keeping and disclosing of student disciplinary records at the University, including academic dishonesty cases.
+Student Accountability and Conflict Response will disclose student disciplinary records of academic dishonesty to third parties when those records include University-level disciplinary sanctions assigned by the Office of Student Accountability and Conflict Response.
+The Office of Student Accountability and Conflict Response will disclose student discipline record information to third parties in accordance with federal law (FERPA) and the University policy on managing Student Discipline Records.